Ski Mountaineering CampOctober 29, 2016

 The Ultimate San Juan Backcountry Experience

-New for 2020/2021 we are offering a premium backcountry touring experience – The San Juan Classic.
+Back again for 2021/2022 we are offering a premium backcountry touring experience – The San Juan Classic.
 A full 4 days of diverse backcountry skiing and riding in Colorado’s San Juan Mountains.
 If you’ve never experienced backcountry touring in the San Juans and on Red Mountain Pass, you’re missing out.
 Impeccable access to Colorado’s finest backcountry touring terrain truly sets the area apart.

 Guiding with The Local Experts

 The unique 4 day itinerary (Monday – Thursday or Thursday – Sunday) affords you quality time with your IFMGA/AMGA Certified Guides.
 Our guides know the backcountry terrain around Ouray, Red Mountain Pass, and the San Juan Mountains better than anyone and enjoy sharing their knowledge with our guests.
 Join us on an incredible backcountry skiing experience that showcases the best of what Colorado and the San Juans have to offer!

 The San Juan Classic Itinerary